Skip to main content

 Connecting to GitLab Self Hosted Repository

-Overall process is similar with private repository connection through SSH, but Appcircle allows to directly connect through GitLab Self Hosted URL.
+The overall process is similar to a private repository connection through SSH, but Appcircle allows you to directly connect through GitLab Self Hosted URL.

 caution